-- 1 Load Microsoft Excel 2010 and click on the OPEN icon in the QUICK ACCESS TOOLBAR or from within the FILE tab. - Access the EXCEL 2010 SUPPORT FILES, open the CHAPTER 12 folder and load the CHAPTER 12 file, selecting YES to the READ-ONLY message.
+- 1 Load Microsoft Excel 2016 or close the current documents and click on the OPEN icon in the QUICK ACCESS TOOLBAR or from within the FILE tab or FILE menu. - Access the EXCEL 2016 SUPPORT FILES, open the CHAPTER 12 folder and load the CHAPTER 12 file, selecting YES to the READ-ONLY message.